 Actionable domestic subsidies have similarly declined.
 As a result of reforms of the CAP [Common Agricultural Policy], support for beef, olive oil, and fruits and vegetables, as measured by the current total AMS [Aggregate Measure of Support], has either declined sharply or ceased altogether.
-Support for cereals, dairy, and sugar remains more significant but the overall support has seen considerable decline.
-Figure 4 show the change in Green, Amber and Red box subsidies in the EU between 2000-01 and 2007-08.
-In 2007-08, Amber Box subsidies had dropped to 12.4 billion euros.
+Support for cereals, dairy, and sugar remains more significant but the overall support has seen a considerable decline.
+Figure 4 shows the change in Green, Amber and Red box subsidies in the EU between 2000-2001 and 2007-2008.
+In 2007-2008, Amber Box subsidies had dropped to 12.4 billion euros.
 Similarly, in the United States, the total support in 2007 was US\$84.65 billion, of which US\$76.2 billion was under the Green Box.
 The AMS was down to \$6.3 billion.